 1. To apply and evaluate the basic steps for analysing human behaviour and its maintaining variables.

-2. To develop effective expressive, receptive and written communication skills as these apply to the Counselling and Behviour Management environments.
+2. To develop effective expressive, receptive and written communication skills as these apply to the counselling and behaviour management environments.

-3. To design and implement an individaulised behavioural intervention to improve one specific behavioural concern.
+3. To design and implement an individualised behavioural intervention to improve one specific behavioural concern.